defencedigital/moduk-service-manual/src/security-classifications/how-to-mark-information.md

 ---
 layout: "layouts/guidance.njk"
 section: "Security classifications"
-title: "How to label information"
+title: "How to mark information"
-description: "Check how to label OFFICIAL, SECRET and TOP-SECRET information and how to use OFFICIAL-SENSITIVE correctly in Defence."
+description: "Check how to mark OFFICIAL, SECRET and TOP-SECRET information and how to use OFFICIAL-SENSITIVE correctly in Defence."
 dateUpdated: 2023-08-08
 eleventyNavigation:
   key: "Security classifications"